-The Port Phillip and Westernport Catchment Management Authority are currently working with the Office of the Threatened Species Commissioner, Parks Victoria, French Island Landcare, Zoos Victoria and expert consultants to monitor the impacts of feral cat’s on native wildlife across French Island.
+The lead up to, and as part of, the Feral Cat Free French Island project, the Port Phillip & Westernport CMA has been working with Parks Victoria, French Island Landcare Group, Zoos Victoria and expert consultants to monitor the impacts of feral cats on native wildlife across French Island.

-Part of a project to eradicate feral cats from the island, this work aims to establish the ‘baseline’ activity of feral cats and native wildlife populations, particularly ground-nesting birds, prior to undertaking intensive broad-scale control across the island.
+This research mapped the ‘baseline’ activity of feral cats and native wildlife populations on the island, particularly ground-nesting birds, prior to undertaking intensive broad-scale control across the island.

-Funded through the Australian Government’s Office of the Threatened Species Commissioner, the project team has now deployed sixty remote cameras across the island to help determine feral cat distribution and abundance.
+The project team deployed 60 remote cameras across the island to help determine feral cat distribution and abundance.
 In addition to this, acoustic recorders have been strategically placed across the island to record and identify bird calls.

 Press PLAY to listen to a soundscape recorded on French Island as part of the study to monitor ground-nesting birds.